Ahmed7019/To-do-list/README.md

 Added the tasks to the user local storage and receive tasks on windows load from it

 Next I'll add the completed tasks section + the delete button

+Next make sure to delete the task from the local storage

+Add the completed tasks sect